-In 2011, the FASB amended guidance requiring companies to present the components of other comprehensive income ("OCI") either in a single continuous statement of comprehensive income or in two separate but consecutive statements of net income and other comprehensive income.
-We adopted this guidance during the first quarter of 2012 and elected to disclose the OCI in a single continuous statement during interim reporting periods.
+In 2011, the Financial Accounting Standards Board amended guidance requiring companies to present the components of other comprehensive income (OCI) either in a single continuous statement of comprehensive income, or in two separate but consecutive statements of net income and other comprehensive income.
+We adopted this guidance on January 1, 2012 and elected to disclose the components of OCI in a single continuous statement during interim reporting periods.